Director of the Vigdís International Centre for Multilingualism and Intercultural Understanding

 Vigdís Finnbogadóttir Institute of Foreign Languages

-Sofiya Zahova, PhD in Ethnology, is a researcher both at the Vigdís Finnbogadóttir Institute for Foreign Languages and the Vigdís International Centre for Multilingualism and Intercultural Understanding.
+Sofiya Zahova, PhD in Ethnology, is the Director of the Vigdís International Centre for Multilingualism and Intercultural Understanding.
 Her interests and expertise are related to Roma, minority and language policies in Europe, Southeastern Europe, nationalism and ethnicity.

 Currently, Sofiya´s main research work encompasses the study of Romani writing practices in a Nordic context as part of the international research programme Romani language repertoires in an open world.
 Her work for the Vigdís International Centre is related to the Centre´s contribution and development within UNESCO´s initiative International Decade of Indigenous Languages, 2022-2032, and to managing the Roma in the Centre initiative.